robocup-junior/erebus-document/content/en/docs/Installation/_index.md

 ---
-title: "Getting Started"
+title: "Installation"
-linkTitle: "Getting Started"
+linkTitle: "Installation"
-weight: 2
+weight: 4
 description: >
   This section explains how to setup the environment.
 ---